laserjobs/sha256sw/README.md

 C_W(H_fix) = H_fix
 ```

-This is a **freestart/chaining-state construction for a known schedule**.
+This is a freestart/chaining-state construction for a known schedule.

 It is not a standard-IV SHA-256 fixed point.